Stephen Vargo

-Stephen L. Vargo is an American academic in the field of marketing, currently serving as a professor at the University of Hawaiʻi.
+Stephen L. Vargo is an American academic in the field of marketing, currently serving as a professor at the University of Oklahoma.

 Background

 Vargo has an MS degree in social psychology and a PhD in Marketing.
-He has previously worked or taught at the University of Maryland, the University of California Riverside, the University of Cambridge, the University of Auckland, and Karlstad University.
+He has previously worked or taught at the University of Maryland, the University of California Riverside, the University of Cambridge, the University of Auckland, Karlstad University, and the University of Hawai'i.

 Career

 Research

 Vargo’s primary areas of research are marketing theory and thought, service dominant logic (marketing), and consumers’ evaluative reference scales.
 He has had articles published in the Journal of Marketing, the Journal of the Academy of Marketing Science, the Journal of Service Research, the Journal of Retailing, the Journal of Macromarketing, and other major marketing journals and books, including, The Service Dominant Logic of Marketing: Dialog, Debate, and Directions, and The Sage Handbook on Service-Dominant Logic, which he co-edited and Service-Dominant Logic: Premises, Perspectives, Possibilities, which he coauthored..